mo-thunderz/adsr/README.md

 NOTE: you can change the shape of the ADSR by changing the ATTACK_ALPHA and ATTACK_DECAY_RELEASE parameters in adsr.h

 # Updates
-29.12.2020: fixed issue for very long delay times (conversion to float was needed)
+29.12.2020: fixed issue for very long delay times (conversion to float was needed).
+Delays up to 20s verified.

 Have fun ;-)